Low Calorie Diets or LCDs

 Each with their own take on how to lower the calories and maintain healthy bodies, the low calorie diets are still under study to determine their long term health benefits to humans.
 Findings of animals placed on low calorie diets have shown promising results in increasing life expectancy and a longer youthful appearance.
 A reduction to the risk of cardiovascular diseases and lowered cholesterol are also linked to the reduction in calories.

 Research on restricted calorie diets have been observed since the 1930's using laboratory rodents, showing positive, resulting in some subjects living twice their expected lifespans.
 Low calorie diets have proven to be effective in losing unwanted body weight at least and require only a little maintenance.

-The low calorie diet contains many contradictions from many different studies, it's benefits have not been entirely proven and there is still little evidence showing any negative effects.
-It should be recommended as a short term solution specifically to weight loss, with profession input from a GP.
+The low calorie diet contains many contradictions from many different studies, its benefits have not been entirely proven and there is still little evidence showing any negative effects.
+It should be recommended as a short term solution specifically to weight loss, with professional input from a GP.
 Care should be taken when considering this as an option and effort made to keep up a nutritionally balanced diet.